 Offset and screen printing techniques have been around for centuries.
 And they are absolutely fantastic when it comes to delivering mass quantities of the same print image, like a flyer or leaflet.

 But the screen and offset printers suffer from one major drawback.
 They cannot generate single or individually unique images/prints.
 You cannot deploy an offset printer to print out just one letter for a single individual recipient.
-You have to do a variable digital printing on this letter on a laser or inkjet printer.
+And to do so, you need to deploy variable digital printing on a laser or inkjet printer.

 There exist certain situations where you need variable data printing services to print vast quantities of prints having the same layout/design.
 Yet each of these prints differs from the previous one because of the data it contains.
 Here is an example to understand this situation –

 Imagine a blank school mark sheet.
-The mark sheet template will have static information like the name of the school at the top of the page, the principal’s signature at the bottom and rows or columns containing the name of subjects the students are being tested for.
+The mark sheet template will have static information like the name of the school at the top of the page, the principal’s signature at the bottom, and rows or columns containing the name of subjects the students are being tested for.

-So in a manner of speaking, we have undertaken a mass variable printing job of hundreds if not thousands of similarly laid out mark sheets.
+In a manner of speaking, we need to execute a mass variable printing job of hundreds if not thousands of similarly laid out mark sheets.
 The artwork for these prints remains the same across all recipients.
 But the content for each of these prints is going to change on a person to person basis.